 - Chris Woodhams – “Why bother with continuous integration?”
 Chris’s presentation was about the transition to a continuous integration workflow at his company, Argenta.
-This process was inspired by Jörg’s, what an acknowledgment for him.
+This process was inspired by Jörg’s, what an acknowledgement for him.
 For more info check out our Release Automation Tools webpage.
 Then a panel discussion took place, with Chris Roebuck, Sam Taggart, James McNally and Joerg as speakers.

 - Gary Boorman – “A Practical Guide to Signal Acquisition”

 Gary gave an extremely useful presentation, that helped anyone with just a bit of electrical engineering knowledge, to improve their signal acquisition knowledge.
 A